stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 You have the server and the database (colloquially "the db").
 The server is the foundation; it loads and runs the database, which defines the objects and their properties and verbs.
 Much of the code that makes the up the basic moo-ishness of things is implemented in the db, in moocode.

-**Note:** _Most people tend to associate the term "database" with a "relational database", and most relational database programs tend to keep most of their data in disk storage.
-The purely technical meaning of "database" is "an organized collection of information."
+**Note:** _Most people tend to associate the term "database" with a "relational database", and most relational database programs tend to keep most of their data in disk storage as tables containing rows of columns and you use the SQL language to look stuff up.
+But the purely technical meaning of "database" is "an organized collection of information."
 LambdaMOO's database is not relational, it is an object database, and it is kept entirely in-memory.
 The only reason I'm pointing this out is to head off any chance of you confusing the moo database for a relational database._

 #### Objects, Verbs and Properties